Mekhlabhishek/Test1/book/chapter-3.md

 baseUrl: 'https://staging.aceinvoice.com'
 ```

-Everytime when browser instance gets created, it will call out for base URL
+Every time when browser instance gets created, it will call out for base URL

 6. Services